Get the Tata Capital App to apply for Loans & manage your account. Download Now

 The lender will review your loan application and verify the property documents to determine if you meet the eligibility criteria and if the property is free of any legal disputes.
 If they are satisfied, they will approve your loan request and send the loan agreement outlining the terms and conditions of the loan.

-Advantages of a LAP loan
+Advantages & Features of LAP

 The meaning of a Lap Loan and what it comprises can be better understood by what it brings to the table.
 Here are some benefits to taking out a loan against property: